-For drug addicts seeking to conquer their substance problem, a supportive network or community plays a vital role.
-For millions of addicts, Narcotics Anonymous serves as a strong foundation on which to build a clean future.
+For people seeking to conquer their substance use problems, a supportive network or community plays a vital role.
+For millions of people with addiction, Narcotics Anonymous serves as a strong foundation on which to build a bright future.

 NA practices a 12-Step philosophy similar to that of Alcoholics Anonymous.
 When you attend an NA meeting, you will be led through the 12 Steps and, at subsequent meetings, will discuss your progress through the steps and the overall progress of your sobriety.
-Supporters of 12 step NA believe that, by attending regular meetings and making individual strides to “work the steps,” you stand a good chance of overcoming your drug cravings and gaining a renewed confidence in your life.
+Supporters of NA believe that by attending regular meetings and making individual strides to “work the steps” you stand a good chance of overcoming your drug cravings and gaining a renewed confidence in your life.

 At an NA meeting, as stated by the Welcome Pamphlet: “Nothing will be demanded of you, but you will receive many suggestions.”
 The people you’ll meet are in various states of recovery from a variety of drug addictions.
 Though some people may attend only one meeting, others will go on to make 12 step NA a lifelong commitment.